 I am on the Management Team of Rebuilding Macroeconomics, an ESRC sponsored Network Plus located at NIESR.
 I am also a co-leader of the Instability hub along with Jean-Philippe Bouchaud of École Polytechnique.
 Rebuilding Macroeconomics is charged with funding creative new ideas in macroeconomics that are relevant for economic policy.
 Watch out on this space for calls for proposals.

 Following successful 2017 and 2018 conferences at the Bank of England, I will be co-organizing a similar event in December 2019.
-The tentative title for this conference will be “New Approaches to Modeling Expectations in Economics”.
-Stay tuned for updates and look out for a call for papers.
+The title for this conference will be “New Approaches to Modeling Expectations in Economics”.
+Here is a link to the conference programme.

 There is now a new version of my working paper with Pawel Zabczyk, with a brand new title: “A Requiem for the Fiscal Theory of the Price Level”: available here.

 My discussion of John Muelbauer’s paper “The Future of Macroeconomics” presented at the Conference in Honor of Vítor Constâncio, at the ECB May 16th - 17th 2018 is now published here.

 My paper with Konstantin Platonov, Animal Spirits in a Monetary Model, is now published in the European Economic Review, Volume 115 pages 60-77.
 This version includes a new Appendix that develops a version of our model using the Perpetual Youth model of Blanchard.